thombashi/sqliteschema/README.rst

 Summary
 =======
-Python library to dump table schema of a SQLite database file.
+A Python library to dump table schema of a SQLite database file.

 Installation